Nullification crisis: Aftermath

 People reflected on the meaning of the nullification crisis and its outcome for the country.
 On May 1, 1833, Jackson predicted, "the tariff was only a pretext, and disunion and Southern confederacy the real object.
 The next pretext will be the negro, or slavery question."

 The final resolution of the crisis and Jackson's leadership had appeal throughout the North and South.
-Robert V. Remini, the historian and Jackson biographer, described the opposition that nullification drew from traditionally states' rights Southern states:
+Robert V. Remini, the historian and Jackson biographer, described the opposition that nullification drew from Southern states that traditionally advocated for states' rights:

 The Alabama legislature, for example, pronounced the doctrine "unsound in theory and dangerous in practice."
 Georgia said it was "mischievous", "rash and revolutionary".
 Mississippi lawmakers chided the South Carolinians for acting with "reckless precipitancy".

 The historian Forrest McDonald, describing the split over nullification among proponents of states' rights, wrote, "The doctrine of states' rights, as embraced by most Americans, was not concerned exclusively, or even primarily, with state resistance to federal authority."
 But by the end of the nullification crisis, many Southerners questioned whether Jacksonian Democrats still represented Southern interests.
 The historian William J. Cooper Jr. notes, "Numerous Southerners had begun to perceive it [the Jacksonian Democratic Party] as a spear aimed at the South rather than a shield defending the South."

 In the political vacuum created by this alienation, the Southern wing of the Whig Party was formed.
 The party was a coalition of interests united by the common thread of opposition to Jackson, and more specifically to his "definition of federal and executive power."
 The party included former National Republicans with an "urban, commercial, and nationalist outlook", as well as former nullifiers.
 Emphasizing that "they were more southern than the Democrats," the party grew within the South by going "after the abolition issue with unabashed vigor and glee."
 With both parties arguing who could best defend Southern institutions, the nuances of the differences between free soil and abolitionism, which became an issue in the late 1840s with the Mexican War and territorial expansion, never became part of the political dialogue.
 This failure increased the slavery issue's volatility.

 Richard Ellis argues that the end of the crisis signified the beginning of a new era.
 Within the states' rights movement, the traditional desire for "a weak, inactive, and frugal government" was challenged.
 Ellis writes, "in the years leading up to the Civil War the nullifiers and their proslavery allies used the doctrine of states' rights and state sovereignty in such a way as to try to expand the powers of the federal government so that it could more effectively protect the peculiar institution."
 By the 1850s, states' rights had become a call for state equality under the Constitution.